-Another critical factor in how to make time to write is learning to say no. Once you have found your writing time buried in your daily tasks, don’t voluntarily give that time up.
+Once you find your writing time, you have to protect it.
+You have to say no when others try to infringe on that time.
 If writing is important to you, prioritize it like you would other “to do” items.
 Uphold your end of the agreement when it comes to staffing the concession stand at your child’s sporting events or picking up extra shifts at work, but don’t volunteer for more than needed.
-I know this sounds like I’m saying be a lousy parent or employee or don’t be a team player, but saying no is alright.
+I know this sounds like I’m saying be a lousy parent or employee or don’t be a team player.
+We want to be helpful but saying no is all right.

 You also have to say no to yourself sometimes.
 It’s easy to get distracted by the other things we enjoy or feel we have to do.
 Don’t let new episodes of your favorite TV show or anything else to take the place of your writing time.
 You could use those things as rewards for meeting your writing goals each day or week.
 Do what you need to do to protect your writing time once you find it.

-If writing is something you want to do, but you couldn’t ever figure out how to make time to write, I hope the information above has helped you.
-There are hidden pockets of time throughout the day when you could be writing.
+If writing is something you want to do, but you couldn’t ever figure out how to make time to write, I hope the information above helps you find a few minutes here and there to get started.
+There are hidden pockets of time throughout the day where you could be writing.
 It may take longer to write on your phone or in short bursts, but I guarantee you that writing this way is much better than not writing at all.

 As a bonus, I’ve also included a very basic, no-frills, printable worksheet to help you track your day.
 You can follow the link below to print a few copies, or you can use it as a guide to set up your notebook.